A step by step guide to writing a professional resume for a construction worker. Use our construction resume sample and a template.

 Want to elevate your skills section?
 Follow the professional architectural resume template up top.
 Also, see our guide: "+30 Best Examples of What Skills to Put on a Resume (Proven Tips)"

-How to Add Certifications and Licenses to Architecture Resumes
+Add Certifications and Licenses to Your Architecture Resume

 You only had to pass seven ARE exams to get your architect's license.